HanasakiShidou/kali_arm_nanopi_duo/README.md

-# Kali Linux build script for Friendly ARM NanoPi Duo,
+# Kali Linux build script for Friendly ARM NanoPi Duo
 This is Kali Linux build script for Friendly ARM NanoPi Duo.
 I modified the official build script for NanoPi Neo Plus 2 form Kali Linux GitLab Web Site at https://gitlab.com/kalilinux/build-scripts/kali-arm

 - These scripts have been tested on my Ubuntu 19.10 64 bit Laptop only.
 Run build-deps.sh will install all the dependencies you need.
-- ~~ If you are running a Ubuntu or Debian based host, you need a gpg file located at /usr/share/keyrings/kali-archive-keyring.gpg ~~
+- ~~If you are running a Ubuntu or Debian based host, you need a gpg file located at /usr/share/keyrings/kali-archive-keyring.gpg

 **_IF YOU ARE BUILDING IN A VM, YOU WILL NEED TO DEDICATE AT LEAST 8GB OF RAM, OR USE A SWAP FILE_**